zsb8/Devops/002-JenkinsCICD/README.md

 # Project Name: Jenkins CICD Pipeline
-I created this sample code, which included a Jenkins CI/CD pipeline.
-This pipeline was designed to pull the source code from GitHub and redeploy the Docker container on the local host.
+I created this sample code, which includes a Jenkins CI/CD pipeline.
+The pipeline is designed to pull the source code from GitHub and redeploy the Docker container on the local host.
+Additionally, Jenkins can also be used to update AWS ECR.

 # Project Goal
 Setup/configure Jenkins as CICD pipeline.
 Familiarize with Jenkinsfile.